rust-lang/book/2018-edition/src/ch01-02-hello-world.md

 main  main.rs
 ```

-With CMD on Windows, you’d enter:
+With CMD on Windows, you would enter the following:

 ```cmd
 > dir /B %= the /B option says to only show the file names =%